News and Updates

 To be considered, nonprofit entities completed and submitted an application to the Afterschool Programs for review and approval of required documentation and eligibility.
 This list of organizations is intended to serve as a resource for 21st CCLC programs.
 Please note: the list is not an exhaustive list nor does it serve as an endorsement or certification of quality from the Afterschool Programs.
 Programs are not required to select from this list.

-How to Apply Please note: School districts should not apply; however, they may share this information with their partners and other external organizations who work with youth during afterschool hours.
+Please note: School districts should not apply; however, they may share this information with their partners and other external organizations who work with youth during afterschool hours.